 • Online: Register through the official “Tourist Care Uttarakhand” app (available on Google Play and Apple App Store) or the website registrationandtouristcare.uk.gov.in

-• Offline: Biometric registration counters at key entry points (Rishikesh, Haridwar, Sonprayag, Govindghat)
+• Offline: Biometric registration counters at key entry points (Rishikesh, Haridwar, Sonprayag, Govindghat).
+Your QR-code e-pass is checked at Rishikesh, Sonprayag, and Joshimath checkposts.

 • Documents needed: Aadhaar card or any government-issued photo ID